 What toxic agents were found on Tinker Air Force Base?

 The constant use of AFFF and a heavily contaminated water supply generated severe health conditions in service members and civilians.
 The presence of PFOS and PFOAs synthetic chemicals in local drinking water sources is persistent and extremely dangerous.

 The Department of Defense is currently collaborating with the CDC for carrying out safety measures throughout affected military sites.
-These changes include pond emptying treatments and water filters installations.
+These changes include pond emptying treatments and water filter installations.

 Everyone stationed or living near Tinker Air Force Base may have been exposed to these harmful contaminants and is at risk of accumulating toxic chemicals in the blood, causing life-threatening consequences.

 What are the diseases associated with PFAS exposure on Tinker Air Force Base?

 The most horrendous disease associated with PFAS exposure is cancer, depending on the area of the body most affected by the deadly substance.
 The conditions that can make you eligible to file a claim if you were stationed on this military base for 1 cumulative year or longer please contact us:

 You are solidly advised to reach out to us for a free case evaluation if you have recently received any of these diagnoses.
 Family members can also benefit from reparations, especially pregnant women who experienced childbirth difficulties or had babies with subsequent health troubles.